aleyna34131/privacyidea/doc/policies/authorization.rst

 The realm of the user matching this policy will be set to the realm in this action.

-.. note:: This can be used if the user can not pass his realm when authenticating at a certain client, but the realm needs to be available during authentication since the user is not located in the default realm.
+.. note:: This can be used if the user can not pass their realm when authenticating at a certain client, but the realm needs to be available during authentication since the user is not located in the default realm.

 .. _policy_no_detail_on_success: